cramforce/splittable/README.md

 ## Isn't this like

 - [**Rollup**](http://rollupjs.org/): Yes, but it supports code splitting, CommonJS modules, and significantly more aggressive tree shaking.
 File sizes should typically be much smaller.
 - [**Webpack**](https://webpack.github.io/): Webpack has way bigger scope, but could possibly use Splittable as a plugin.
 In general, Webpack will generate significantly less efficient and much bigger code.
+It has way more features, though, and is more mature, so may still be a win.
 - [**Browserify**](http://browserify.org/): See Webpack.

 This section is for entertainment only.
 All of the above bundlers certainly have dozens of other features that makes them more useful than splittable and/or could use splittable as plugin to get the best of all worlds.